FeatureCloud/fc-companion-apps/CrossValidation/README.md

     train: train.npy
     test: test.npy
 ```
-- `target_value` indicates where labels can be found inside the input data or can be the name of different file, in the
+- `target_value` indicates where labels can be found inside the input data or can be the name of a different file in the
-same directory as input data file, which contains labels.
-Beware that `target_value` should be string, even if it's number!
+same directory as the input data file, which contains labels.
+Beware that `target_value` should be a string, even if it's a number!
 e.g., `target_value: '10'`
 - `n_splits`: number of splits to be created using CV.